Jeremy840/Villager-Battle/README.md

 3. Open the project in Unity.

-4. Press the play button to start the game!
+4. Feel free to play or edit the game via Unity.

 ## Controls